 Labor market disadvantage; gender gap; nativity gap

 JEL

+J0 Labor and Demographic Economics • General

 J61 Geographic Labor Mobility • Immigrant Workers

-or maybe

-J10 General Demographic Economics (a little broader…)

 About the authors

 Bentley Schieckoff is a current PhD researcher in the Faculty of Sociology at the University of Konstanz.
 He holds a Master’s degree in Public Policy from Sciences Po, Paris and the Hertie School of Governance in Berlin.
 His research primarily focuses on female labor market integration, particularly the different experiences that women from different origins have on the German labor market.

+Maximilian Sprengholz is a PhD researcher in the Department of Social Sciences at the Humboldt-Universität zu Berlin.
+His current research interests include social and political inequalities in Germany at the intersections of gender, nativity, and class.